Learn More About FinTech Bootcamps & in New Jersey

 Another Noble Desktop option is the Data Science and AI Certificate, which covers Python, SQL, machine learning, and automation.
 In this course, you’ll learn Python fundamentals and how to use Python’s data science libraries, write database queries, and use Python for automation.
 You’ll also learn how to use your data to build machine learning models, and you will learn about creating dashboards and visualizations.
 In addition, you’ll work on real-world projects that align with industry standards.
 The course comes with six one-on-one mentoring sessions.

-Another FinTech training option is to purchase options for Noble’s regularly scheduled public enrollment classes, which run in-person in New York City, or live online.
+Another FinTech training option is to purchase options for Noble’s regularly scheduled public enrollment classes, which run in-person in New York City or live online.
 With this option, your employees can choose a class that fits with their schedule.
-Noble Desktop offers a discount with bulk voucher purchases.
+Noble Desktop offers a discount for bulk voucher purchases.
 Email Noble Desktop to receive more information about corporate training options.